What is Neurofeedback Therapy?

 - Mirroring: The brain experiences the reward for earning more points.
 Then, on the EEG computer screen, you actually see the brain respond to that reward.
 That is real-time feedback or “mirroring.”
 This helps the brain learn quickly what it needs to adjust.
 As a result, new habits begin to take shape.
 The brain gets in the habit of making positive adjustments depending on the information at hand, and you start to enjoy long-term results.

 For another way to understand NFB, imagine your brain as an orchestra.
 The different instruments represent various parts of your brain.
 NFB is the orchestra’s conductor.
 It says something like, “Percussion, pick up the tempo; strings, slow down; horns, turn the volume up a bit.”
 The orchestra makes its adjustments and begins to perform beautifully.
-The audience’s applause and the musicians’ paychecks reward them for playing well.
+It is rewarded by the audience’s applause and the musicians’ paychecks.
 The applause and paychecks are indeed good incentives for the orchestra to continue playing harmoniously.

 If you have been struggling with frustrating symptoms for a long time, there is hope and help.
 To find your sense of harmony, you need to work with a skilled conductor.